jonathan-hase/Periphery-Blog/content/posts/FSMs/index.md

 ## FSM networks vs flowers

 To simplify our FSMs we choose an approach that avoids a too complex network shape with many states being able to transition into each other.
 Instead we favor a more "flower"-like approach.
-A the center of the flower is a central state, usually idle, that acts as a transitional state to most of the other states.
-As an example: you could set up a system that allow states transitioning attack directly to walking and running and taking cover.
-Better would be to always transition to the idle state right after an attack and from there go to walking, running, etc. separate states you have, the more individual exit conditions you would need to write for each of those.
-This way we can avoid writing three exit conditions for running and need only one back to idle, that then allow to go to the others in turn.
+At the center of the flower is a central state, usually idle, that acts as a transitional state to most of the other states.
+As an example: you could set up a system that allow states transitioning from attack directly to walking and running and taking cover.
+Better would be to always transition to the idle state right after an attack and from there go to walking, running, etc. The more separate states you have, the more individual exit conditions you would need to write for each of those, and what's more: keep them consistently maintained as the FSM evolves.
+By having a more central state, we can avoid writing three exit conditions for running and need only one back to idle, that then allow to go to the others in turn.

 ## FSM in one sheet?